code-mattclaffey/performance-kit/src/posts/hidden-images.md

 ## How does this happen?

-There are many factors to why this can happen such as time contraints, just doing a quick fix/change and lack of understanding of what will happen if its done that way.
+There are many factors to why this can happen such as time constraints, just doing a quick fix/change and lack of understanding of what will happen if its done that way.
 Even though these images are visually hidden they still get requested & downloaded by the browser.

 ## Navigation images is a prime example